pivotal/docs-tap/vscode-extension/dev-containers.hbs.md

   that you meet the [system requirements](https://code.visualstudio.com/docs/devcontainers/containers#_system-requirements) for the VS Code Dev Containers extension.
 - The VS Code [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-- AMD architecture, because `tanzu devcontainer` does not currently support ARM, such as Apple M1 Silicon.
+- AMD architecture, because ARM, such as Apple M1 Silicon, is not currently supported.

 ## <a id="new-or-old-proj"></a> Create a new project or open an existing one